pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 server_accepted = true
 ```

-In the previous example, we create a new thread that will loop as long as the `server.accept` has not returned or if 5 seconds have elapsed.
-This means that the call to accept will not run for more than 5 seconds.
-The `abort_on_exception` setting is necessary, otherwise an uncaught exception in a Thread does not propagate to the parent thread.
+We create a new thread that will loop as long as the `server.accept` has not returned or until five seconds have elapsed.
+This means that the call to accept will not run for more than five seconds.
+The `abort_on_exception` setting is necessary, otherwise an uncaught exception in a Thread does not propagate to the parent thread, and the thread would silently fail, not interrupting the `accept` call.

 Any clients connecting to the server within five seconds will prevent the `"Timeout!"` exception from being thrown.

-As it turns out, we don't have to write this, Ruby gives us the `Timeout` module, that does pretty much the same thing, and throws an exception if the block hasn't finished after the given timeout:
+As it turns out, we don't have to write this, Ruby gives us the [`Timeout` module][ruby-doc-timeout], that does pretty much the same thing, and throws an exception if the block hasn't finished after the given timeout:

 ``` ruby
 require 'timeout'